szilvia-csernus/community-transport/README.md

 ![My Requests](readme-images/my-requests-open-awaiting.jpeg)
 <br>

-If a volunteer accepts such a request, the state of the request changes to `Arranged` and the volunteer's contact details will be visible on the page.
+If a volunteer accepts this request, the state of the request changes to `Arranged` and the volunteer's contact details will be visible on the page.

 ![My Requests Arranged](readme-images/my-requests-open-arranged.jpeg)